petermr/tigr2ess/installation/INSTALLATION.md

 If exported or installed correctly.
 It will list out all tool help and usage information.

-Full instructions for installation and use are given at http://github.com/contentmine/getpapers page.
+Full instructions for installation and use are given at [`getpapers`](http://github.com/contentmine/getpapers) page.
 Please download and install.

 ### windows

 #### nvm-windows (Node virtual manager for Windows)

-- Go to the downloads page - https://github.com/coreybutler/nvm-windows/releases and download `nvm-setup.zip` for the latest version.
+- Access the page and download the [`nvm-setup.zip`](https://github.com/coreybutler/nvm-windows/releases) latest version of the setup.

 Unzip the downloaded file and run the included installer.